 For the fan who likes to carry their passion with them, this collection of 3D printed Warhammer keychains is a great way to take a little piece of your game with you.
 They also make really cool gifts for your fellow players!

-CGTrader is one of the best places online to find STL minifigures of all kinds.
-Naturally, this marketplace lends itself well to the Warhammer scene, and hosts a great range of 3D print minifigures for tabletop gamers to buy, print, and enjoy today.
+CGTrader is one of the best places online to find more options for STL minifigures of all kinds.
+Naturally, this marketplace lends itself well to the Warhammer scene, and hosts a great range of 3D print minifigures for tabletop gamers to purchase at a cost, print, and enjoy today.